Endomysial Antibodies (EMA) Test£59 £59

 At home endomysial antibodies (EMA) test.
-Part of our home celiac test to identify celiac disease antibodies with online results in 5 days.
+Part of our home coeliac test to identify coeliac disease antibodies with online results in 5 days.

 - Endomysial Antibodies (EMA)

 - Tissue Transglutaminase (tTG)

 1% of the world population suffers from Coeliac disease.
 Coeliac disease is an autoimmune disease in which the immune system believes that gluten is a threat.